rust-lang/rust/doc/rustpkg.md

 (as opposed to versions, where a newer version satisfies a dependency on an older version).
 Thus, `github.com/mozilla/rust#5c4cd30f80` is also a valid package ID, since git can deduce that 5c4cd30f80 refers to a revision of the desired repository.

+A package identifier can name a subdirectory of another package.
+For example, if `foo` is a workspace, and `foo/src/bar/lib.rs` exists, as well as `foo/src/bar/extras/baz/lib.rs`, then both `bar` and `bar/extras/baz` are valid package identifiers in the workspace `foo`.

 ## Source files